georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

 Introduction to Visual Studio:
 **What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?**

+ *Visual Studio* is an integrated development environment (IDE) developed by Microsoft.
+It is designed for developing applications across a variety of platforms, including Windows, Android, iOS, and the web.

+ *Features of Visual Studio*

+ 1. Debugging and Diagnostics - it has powerful debugging capabilities, including breakpoints, watches, and call stacks  and also has profiling tools to analyze application performance.

+ 2. Code Editing and Navigation - it has advanced code editor with IntelliSense (code completion and suggestion) and also a syntax highlighting and code refactoring tools.

+ 3. Integrated Development Environment - it has a project and solution management for organizing code and resources and also an integrated terminal and command line interface.

+ -It also supports for version control systems like Git, Subversion, and Team Foundation Version Control.

+ 4. Extensions and Customization - A vast library of extensions and plugins available through the Visual Studio Marketplace.

+*Visual Studio code* is a lightweight, open-source code editor also developed by Microsoft.
+It is designed for quick code editing, debugging, and version control tasks.

+ *Features of Visual Studio Code*

+ 1. Debugging - It has a built-in debugger for JavaScript, TypeScript, Node.js, and other languages through extensions, moreover, it has a a debugging support with breakpoints, call stacks, and an interactive console.

+ 2. Extensions and Customization - it has rich extension ecosystem available through the Visual Studio Code Marketplace and also a customizable key bindings, themes, and workspace settings.

+ 3. Code Editing - it has a lightweight and fast code editor with IntelliSense for code completion and suggestions

+ 4. Built-in Terminal it has an integrated terminal for running command-line tasks within the editor.

+ 5. Platform Compatibility - it has a cross-platform support for Windows, macOS, and Linux.

+**Visual Code and Visual Studio code** differs in a way that Visual Studio is a comprehensive IDE designed for large-scale, complex development projects, offering extensive integrated tools and robust debugging features, primarily for Windows, while Visual Studio Code is a lightweight, cross-platform code editor ideal for quick development and debugging, highly customizable with a vast range of extensions, and completely free.

 Integrating GitHub with Visual Studio:
 **Describe the steps to integrate a GitHub repository with Visual Studio.
 How does this integration enhance the development workflow?**